The Life of Chuck: Act Two: Buskers Forever

 Nine months before his death, Chuck is attending a banking conference.
 While walking outside, he stumbles upon a busking drummer named Taylor Franck, who sees Chuck and begins drumming for him.
 He is moved to dance on the spot, attracting a crowd.
-Janice Halliday, a young woman who had been dumped by her boyfriend via text, joins Chuck and they dance together, although he is momentarily hampered by a headache before continuing on to the crowd's joy.
+Janice Halliday, a young woman who has been dumped by her boyfriend via text, joins Chuck and they dance together, although he is momentarily hampered by a headache before continuing on to the crowd's joy.

 Chuck and Janice help Taylor pack up and the three split the profits at Taylor's insistence.
-Chuck admits he is unsure why he decided to dance as soon as he heard Taylor's playing.
-Taylor suggests they form a traveling troupe, but he and Janice decline and the three part ways with a hug.
-Chuck resumes his day, still pondering why he danced, but in the coming months as his health declines, he has the feeling that the world was made just for that moment.
+Chuck admits he is unsure why he decided to dance as soon as he heard Taylor playing.
+Taylor suggests they form a traveling troupe, but he and Janice decline and the three part ways with a group hug.
+Chuck resumes his day, still pondering on why he danced, but in the coming months, as his health declines, he has the feeling that the world was made just for that moment.